 Pro Tip: Book your family lodging through Booking.com.
 They guarantee the best prices for any type of property and no booking fees!

-Ania Krasniewska is an HR Consultant by profession and a blogger by hobby.
-Mother to two tots and wife to one diplomat, she documents a life lived around the world at The New Diplomat’s Wife, and their adventures of forest schooling and parenting in Denmark at A Toddler in the Trees.
+Ania Krasniewska is a mother to two tots and wife to one diplomat, she documents a life lived around the world at The New Diplomat’s Wife, and their adventures of forest schooling and parenting in Denmark at A Toddler in the Trees.